janhuddel/metrics-agent/README.md

 ```

 **Note**: The metrics-agent process is automatically managed by Telegraf's `inputs.execd` plugin and doesn't need its own systemd service.

+### Storage Locations

+The metrics-agent follows Linux Filesystem Hierarchy Standard (FHS) for data storage:

+- **Application Data**: `/var/lib/metrics-agent/` - Stores persistent data like OAuth tokens and module state (production)
+- **Development Data**: `.data/` - Fallback location for development environments (automatically gitignored)
+- **Configuration**: `/etc/metrics-agent/` - System-wide configuration files
+- **Logs**: Handled by systemd/journald - Application logs are captured by systemd

+#### Development vs Production

+- **Development**: If `/var/lib/metrics-agent/` is not accessible, the application automatically falls back to a `.data/` subdirectory in the current directory
+- **Production**: The application will automatically create and use `/var/lib/metrics-agent/` if it has the necessary permissions.
+Manual setup is optional but recommended for proper ownership.

+**Note**: The `.data/` directory is automatically excluded from git via `.gitignore` to keep development data separate from the repository.

 ## Available Modules